swiftlang/swift-evolution/proposals/NNNN-swiftpm-mixed-language-targets.md

 This design should give package authors flexibility in designing test suites for their mixed targets.

+#### Testing Visibility

+Documented below are several strategies for testing types defined in mixed targets.

+- **Expose non-public C-Language types to Objective-C test files**: This is done by configuring the test target's [C settings][CSetting] to search for the mixed target's headers via the [`.headerSearchPaths(_:_:)`][headerSearchPath] setting.

+- **Expose non-public C-Language types to Swift test files**: This can be done by adding a header to the test target that imports the desired non-public header(s).
+Note that the test target will need to be configured to include the mixed test target's header in its header search paths (see above strategy).
+Additionally, the test target will need at least one `.m` file (e.g. a blank `Dummy.m` file).

+- **Expose `internal` Swift types to Swift test files**: As expected, Swift types with `internal` access be tested within a Swift test file by importing with `@testable`.

+Note: Objective-C test files cannot import non-public Swift types.

 ### Failure cases

 There are several failure cases that may surface to end users: